molarmanful/bited/docs/manual/start.md

 !!! note

     By default, bited uses your system's dark/light mode to determine its own theme.
-You can change this later if you wish.
+You can change this via `DISPLAY > theme` in the Settings Menu.

 Let's see what each of these buttons do.